Walking in My Shoes: Music video

-The accompanying music video for "Walking in My Shoes" was directed by Anton Corbijn.
+The accompanying music video for "Walking in My Shoes" was directed by Dutch photographer, film director and music video director Anton Corbijn.
 At the beginning of the second verse, there is a shot of Martin Gore, Andy Fletcher, and Alan Wilder with naked women on their laps.
-This was removed in the MTV version in the US and replaced with footage of the three members standing still, alone, from earlier in the video.
-The uncut version is on The Videos 86-98, Devotional, The Best Of, Volume 1 and Video Singles Collection DVDs.
+This was removed in the MTV version in the US and replaced with footage of the three band members standing still, alone, from earlier in the video.
+The uncut version has appeared on The Videos 86>98, Devotional, The Best of, Volume 1 and Video Singles Collection DVDs.
+The video visuals are recognizably inspired to Hieronymus Bosch and Pieter Bruegel the Elder paintings.

+Live performances

+Depeche Mode performed "Walking in My Shoes" live during their 2017–18 Global Spirit Tour.
+The song was accompanied by a narrative video about a transgender musician getting dressed in the morning and going to perform at a bar.

 Track listings

 All songs were written by Martin Gore.